Dtwpurple/Everybody-s-Golf-Hot-Shots-Tree-Fix-EU-TITLE-ID-No-more-low-poly-trees/README.md

 Must be using a hacked/modded switch with atmosphere support.

+If you want the same frames im getting you must overclock the switch.
+Cpu 1963.
+Gpu 1228.
+Mem 2133

 To install just extract folder into root of switch sdcard.

 <img width="1527" height="625" alt="{AF3D6FBA-7C55-4917-A47E-F26C6E9A797E}" src="https://github.com/user-attachments/assets/bf40698f-f224-4e8b-95a9-221ddc50ec7a" />